 My colleague, Jennifer Birnbaum, has a Bachelors degree in Music and a Masters degree in Music Education/Ethnomusicology from two of the best music schools in the country.
 She is an almost life-long resident of Ithaca, well-connected with the local music community, and is my go-to person for ceremonial music.

 How do we get a marriage license and what do we have to know?

 Once we begin working together, I will provide you with all the information you need to obtain a marriage license in New York State, so you don't have to worry missing something.

 What about help in planning the reception and on-site coordination?

 For over ten years, Ceremonies and Event Planning of the Finger Lakes offered excellent planning and coordination services.
-Jennifer Birnbaum, who has been our primary on-site coordinator, continues to offer occasional planning and coordination services for those couples who request it.
-Barbara no longer offers on-site services, but is available to help with advance planning and coordination.
+Jennifer Birnbaum, who was our primary on-site coordinator, continues to offer occasional planning and coordination services for those couples who request it.
+I no longer offer on-site coordination services, but am highly detail-oriented and a master time-line creator and organizer.

 Are you willing to travel to officiate?

 Yes.
 I have officiated throughout New York State, from Rochester, to Manhattan to the Adirondacks and am able to officiate nation-wide.
 (I do ask that travel expenses be covered for ceremonies outside of the Finger Lakes.)

 How much do you charge?